TimotejK/wier-labs/docs/PA1.md

 > <center><img src="img/pa1/Export1.png" /></center>
 > <center><img src="img/pa1/Export2.png" /></center>
 >
 > The exported data file should not be larger than 100MB.
+If you get a larger file after exporting the database, please upload it to a cloud service like Google drive and include a text file with a link in your repository.
 >
-> For this assignment it is enough to retrieve data from up 50.000 web pages in total (number of records in table *page* of type HTML from *.gov.si* domains).
+> For this assignment it is enough to retrieve data from 50.000 web pages in total (number of records in table *page* of type HTML from *.gov.si* domains).

 <!--
 ## Grading schema